susom/database/README.md

 `argDateNowPerApp()` so you can in effect control the database server time as well as that of the application server.

+#### Support for java.time.LocalDate

+There are use cases where a true database date is more appropriate than a timestamp, e.g., for recording date of birth or other fields where time is not really relevant or known.
+The LocalDate API is stored as a database Date, not a Timestamp, for modern databases that support a true date type; Oracle does not support a true date type, so it has been implemented as a timestamp.

 #### Correct handling of java.math.BigDecimal

 Similarly BigDecimal tries to maintain scale in a more intuitive manner